 Step 1: Download the Wamp server

-When you click on the Wamp server to download button, a pop-a window with a download link will open that takes you to Sourceforge and also it shows some warnings that need to see too, if you using some previous version of Wamp server.
+When you click on the Wamp server to download button, a pop-a window with a download link will open that takes you to Sourceforge, and also it shows some warnings that need to see too if you using some previous version of the Wamp server.

 Here are those:

-WARNING: All the components of the v2.2 WampServer stack have been compiled with VC9 version of Microsoft compiler.
-Earlier versions of Wampserver have been made with a VC6 version of Microsoft compiler.
-So, You can’t mix components of 2.2 stack with the previous version of Wampserver Stack components.
+WARNING: All the components of the v2.2 WampServer stack have been compiled with the VC9 version of the Microsoft compiler.
+Earlier versions of Wampserver have been made with a VC6 version of the Microsoft compiler.
+So, You can’t mix components of the 2.2 stack with the previous version of Wampserver Stack components.
 If you do it you will get an unstable Wampserver.

-About: Visual studio, in most of the cases, you don’t need to install because it already as system update and if not then while installation you get pop-up to download it.
+About: Visual studio, in most cases, you don’t need to install it because it is already on your as a system update and if not then while installation you get a pop-up to download it.